javadan/ggrkmpeditor/README.md

     - Use Adjusters if servo angles were not calibrated to 90 degrees, prior to robot assembly.

-    - UI uses a wavetable editor, allowing shifting up and down, left and right, and scaling up and down.
+    - UI uses a wavetable editor, allowing shifting up and down, left and right, and scaling up and down, stretching left and right.

     - UI shows saved motions, to load and save.
+Hover-over shows load preview.

     - UI displays Lidar map if attached.

     - UI has run button, and kill switch.

+    - UI has a fidget feature, to run saved motions randomly.

     - UI takes pictures, and can run a thread to take pictures on ultrasound detection
         * Note that there is currently a bug in picamera2 logging, which causes this thread to crash after a few minutes (TODO)